NexusSfan/lillydecomp/CONTRIBUTING.md

 We are using [dasm] to compile the code.

 ## Documentation
-After documenting variables/functions to `asm/LILLY.asm` (main decomp file), run `python tools/doccheck.py asm/LILLY.asm` and put the output in your PR.
+After documenting variables/functions to `asm/LILLY.asm` (main decomp file), run `python3 tools/doccheck.py asm/LILLY.asm` and put the output in your PR.

 ## License
 By contributing to this project, you agree to use the CC0 license for the project.